 7. Evaluate your accounting process

 Your recordkeeping process plays a big role in how efficiently you file your taxes.
 The more organized and up-to-date your books are, the easier it is to fill out your business tax return.
-With a solid accounting process, you can avoid mistakes, potentially receive a higher refund, and have a hassle-free tax filing.
+With a solid accounting process, you can avoid mistakes, potentially receive a higher refund, and enjoy hassle-free tax filing.

 When it comes to accounting processes, every business is different.
 Some options you have for recordkeeping include: